ztzhang/SoundSynth/README.md

 # Data

 [Object data after precomputation (6.3G)](http://sound.csail.mit.edu/data/pre_compute_data.zip): all possible object and material combinations are in `data/obj_mat_list.txt`.
 Please place the unzipped folder in `data`.
-Or, `get_precompute_data.sh` will download the pre-compute data and place it in the right place for you.
+Alternatively, `get_precompute_data.sh` will download the pre-compute data and place it in the right place for you.

-[Sound-20k (Soundtrack only, 25G)](http://sound.csail.mit.edu/data/sound-20k.tar.gz): the dataset we used in the ICCV 2017 paper.
+[Sound-20k (Soundtrack only, 25G)](http://sound.csail.mit.edu/data/sound-20k.tar.gz): the dataset used in our ICCV 2017 paper.
 Metadata can be found in `data/data_entry.txt`.

 # Usage